anujmax/file-uploader/README.md

 # file-uploader

-This is an image uploader service, where you can upload images.
+This is an image uploader service, where you can upload images upto 8 Mb size and save metadata like size, type.

 ## How to run